ChristianTremblay/bsit-bob/doc/environment.md

 ```

 Variable reference
-- S223_DIRECTORY: Absolute path to your local 223standard clone.
-Used by tools and docs that reference ASHRAE 223P resources.
 - S223_FOLDER: Path to the Standard_223 folder within the 223standard repo.
 - SHACL_HOME: Path to your SHACL validation distribution (e.g., TopBraid shacl-1.4.2).
 - BOB_SAMPLES: Folder containing sample inputs/models for si-builder runs.